ksdrew/ksdrew.github.io/publications.md

 Come for the atmosphere, stay for the interactions: Deciphering small molecule partitioning into biomolecular condensates
 </a>
 <br>
-Bakhtyar Sepehri, Kevin Drew and Jose ́ A. Villegas
+Bakhtyar Sepehri, <strong>Kevin Drew</strong> and Jose ́ A. Villegas
 <br>
 Cell Chemical Biology, 2023
 </p>